Share to show you care

 Over the years, I have enjoyed raising money for different charities, people, and events.
 More often than not, I’ve tried to do so without seeking credit.

-Having now been married nearly 20 years to a man who served for 24 as a Police Officer/ Detective, and more recently a Sergeant, I’ve seen the horrors and hate that have taken place near and far.
+Having been married nearly 21 years to a man who served for 24 as a Police Officer/ Detective, and most recently a Sergeant, I’ve seen the horrors and hate that have taken place near and far.
 Something happens when you’re family of someone in Law Enforcement.
 One becomes sensitive and protective.
 One has a situational awareness that sometimes makes us think we’re paranoid.
 We try to tell ourself that we overreact when we suspect the atmosphere is not quite right.
 We try not to buy into the paranoid drama of ‘my spouse goes to work and might not make it home’.
 And then the unthinkable happens.

 While fundraisers were everywhere, so were people who wanted to donate.
 Some were at work.
 Some home watching children.
 Some on tight schedules.
 Some were sick in bed.
 Some were across the country.
 Some traveling businesspeople.
 Some didn’t have time, nor were they able to go to make a deposit at a bank.
 One of those people, a pioneer in Crowdfunding, recognized that in the day and age of modern technology and the Internet, there really needed to be an easier way.
 A gap was recognized.
 A hole needed to be filled.
 One that was dedicated to Law Enforcement and didn’t require large overhead.
 So, with the financial background and the Crowdfunding experience, he put together this idea and asked me if I would like to run with it.
 Perfect!
 With the passion I have and the newly available time (it’s turned out to be a lot more work than I ever thought it would), OfficerDown.US has been live online with campaigns since July 2014.
 I have since taken over full control of the organization one year later.
 We have a working board of 9 members.

 We are a 501c3, so every donation through our website receives a receipt with our tax ID #.
 All campaigns are somehow LEO related.
 LEOs, LEOWs, Family, Children, Parents, K-9s, Departments, efforts on behalf of LEOs for the community, etc.